Junkers Ju 88: Into flight

-Dr. Heinrich Koppenberg (managing director of Jumo) assured Göring in the autumn of 1938 that 300 Ju 88s per month was definitely possible.
-Göring was in favour of the A-1 variant for mass production.

-Production was delayed drastically by developmental problems.
+During autumn of 1938, Dr. Heinrich Koppenberg (managing director of Jumo) assured Göring that a production rate of 300 Ju 88s per month was definitely achievable; indeed, such a rate was achieved during 1940.
+However, the pre-war ramping up of production was delayed drastically by developmental problems.
 Although planned for a service introduction in 1938, the Ju 88 finally entered squadron service (with only 12 aircraft) on the first day of the invasion of Poland in 1939.
-Production was painfully slow, with only one Ju 88 manufactured per week, as problems continually kept cropping up.
-The Ju 88C series of heavy fighter was also designed very early in 1940, but kept secret from Göring, as he only wanted bombers.
+Production was painfully slow at this point, only a single Ju 88 was being manufactured per week as problems kept cropping up.
+The Ju 88C series of heavy fighter was also designed in early 1940, but its existence was kept secret from Göring, as he only sought bombers at this time.

 Dive bomber

-In October 1937 Generalluftzeugmeister Ernst Udet had ordered the development of the Ju 88 as a heavy dive bomber.
+In October 1937, Ernst Udet had ordered the development of the Ju 88 as a heavy dive bomber.
 This decision was influenced by the success of the Ju 87 Stuka in this role.
-The Junkers development center at Dessau gave priority to the study of pull-out systems and dive brakes.
+The Junkers development centre at Dessau gave priority to the study of pull-out systems and dive brakes.
 The first prototype to be tested as a dive bomber was the Ju 88 V4 followed by the V5 and V6.
 These models became the planned prototype for the A-1 series.
 The V5 made its maiden flight on 13 April 1938, and the V6 on 28 June 1938.
 Both the V5 and V6 were fitted with four-blade propellers, an extra bomb bay and a central "control system".
+Following the release of the bombs, the elevators automatically moved to their full-up position to bring the aircraft out of its dive and into a climb.

 As a dive bomber, the Ju 88 was capable of pinpoint deliveries of heavy loads; however, despite all the modifications, dive bombing still proved too stressful for the airframe, and in 1943, tactics were changed so that bombs were delivered from a shallower, 45° diving angle.
 Aircraft and bomb sights were accordingly modified and dive brakes were removed.
 With an advanced Stuvi dive-bombsight, accuracy remained very good for its time.
-Maximum bomb load of the A-4 was 3000 kg, but in practice, standard bomb load was 1500–2000 kg.
+The maximum bomb load of the A-4 was 3000 kg, but in practice, standard bomb load was 1500–2000 kg.
 Junkers later used the A-4 airframe for the A-17 torpedo carrier, which did not have the undernose Bola gondola for a ventral gun position.